anwooen/spotify-data-pipeline/README.md

 ## Potential Future Additions

-* Correcting the indentation in `transform.py` so DataFrames are built after the loop
+* Correcting the indentation in `transform.py` so DataFrames are built after the loop (Fixed)
-* Adding deduplication logic to `load.py` to avoid repeated inserts
+* Adding deduplication logic to `load.py` to avoid repeated inserts (Fixed)
 * Adding error handling for extraction failures
 * Improving the extraction function with safer `.get()` lookups
 * Adding logging for better observability